Thai veteran politician set for single day as acting prime minister

 Power immediately passed to 70-year-old Suriya, a veteran operator with a reputation in Thai media as a political weathervane for always aligning himself with the government of the day.

+"I don't really know the guy, but I don't care anymore who becomes prime minister," 54-year-old motorbike taxi driver Paitoon Kaewdee told AFP.

+"I've lost hope in Thai politics.
+I used to care a lot about politics and the Shinawatra family but now, it's all the same."

-But his time as acting premier is set to be cut short by a cabinet reshuffle already scheduled before Tuesday's court bombshell.
+Suriya's time as acting premier is due to end with a Cabinet reshuffle already scheduled before Tuesday's court bombshell.

-When it takes effect in an oath-swearing ceremony scheduled on Thursday, Suriya is set to be superseded by incoming interior minister Phumtham Wechayachai.
+It takes effect in an oath-swearing ceremony scheduled on Thursday, he is set to be superseded by incoming Interior Minister Phumtham Wechayachai.

 WANING INFLUENCE

+She, Suriya and Phumtham are all members of Pheu Thai, which came second in the 2023 election but secured power by forming an unsteady coalition with its former enemies in pro-military parties.

-But analysts say her pause from office represents a dramatic waning of the Shinawatras' influence.
+But analysts say Paetongtarn's pause from office represents a dramatic waning of the Shinawatras' influence, even though the acting prime ministers are still considered their loyal lieutenants.

 Tuesday also saw the second day of Thaksin's criminal trial for royal defamation, in which he faces a possible 15-year sentence if convicted.